-LEAD BU is a one-semester (~14 week) College Mental Health course focused on developing well-being, academic, and interpersonal skills through a series of intensive workshops.
 Two sections of the LEAD BU class are offered.
-A free, open-enrollment class is offered through the Center for Psychiatric Rehabilitation in the fall, spring, and summer semesters.
-LEAD is also offered as a 1-credit PDP course (HE 102) through Boston University at the Fitness and Recreation Center in the fall and spring semesters.
-Learn more about applying to either section.
+A free, open-enrollment class is offered through the Center for Psychiatric Rehabilitation in the fall, spring, and summer semesters and is open to all college students living and studying in the local area.
+A second section is offered as a wellness PDP course for Boston University Students at the FITREC center in the fall and spring semesters.

 Students enrolled in LEAD BU:

-- Learn strategies for stress hardiness & academic success
+- Learn skill strategies to promote wellness, resiliency & academic success

 - Explore personal identity strengths, values, goals, & interests